Physical therapy education: Bangladesh

-In Bangladesh, the Bachelor of Science in physiotherapy (BPT) course is provided by the Medicine Faculty of University of Dhaka, University of Rajshahi and Gono University.
+In Bangladesh, the Bachelor of Science in Physiotherapy (BPT) course is provided by the Medicine Faculty of the University of Dhaka, University of Rajshahi and Gono University.

-The BPT curriculum includes Anatomy, Physiology, Biochemistry, Pathology & Microbiology, Biomechanics, Radiology & Imaging, Orthopedics & Rheumatology, Paediatric, Pharmacology, Neurology, Kinesiology, Electrotherapy, Therapeutic Exercise, Community Medicine, Psychology, Cardiopulmonary, General Surgery, Research Methodology, Geriatric, Psychiatry, Sports Physiotherapy, Orthopedic Medicine, Professional Ethics and Management, Teaching Methodology, Rehabilitation Medicine (Disability & Development), Prosthetics & Orthotic and Research Project.
+The BPT curriculum includes Anatomy, Physiology, Biochemistry, Pathology and microbiology, Biomechanics, Radiology and imaging, Orthopedics & Rheumatology, Paediatric, Pharmacology, Neurology, Kinesiology, Electrotherapy, Therapeutic Exercise, Community Medicine, Psychology, Cardiopulmonary, General Surgery, Research Methodology, Geriatric, Psychiatry, Sports Physiotherapy, Orthopedic Medicine, Professional Ethics and Management, Teaching Methodology, Rehabilitation Medicine (Disability & Development), Prosthetics & Orthotic and Research Project.
 This curriculum has designed so that graduate physiotherapists can practice independently and autonomously in their clinical field.